royalnine/limit_order_unite_defi/README.md

 1. **Frontend**:

 This is a next js application that queries Compass API for the AAVE V3 positions allowing users to select a pair of collateral and borrow position to set limit orders for the tokens used in these positions.
 Encodes all function calls required to perform the anti-liquidation action.
+Also sends the following requests to the `resolver`:
+- Submit an order.
+- Poll fillable orders endpoint to fetch orders that have crossed their thresholds.
+- Fills an order on behalf of the taker.

 2. **Backend**:

-Script used during development to test `Resolver API` running against locally spun up fork of a chain using `anvil`. **NOTE** this is not used in the final product, just left for whoever is curious.
+Script used during development to test `Resolver API` running against locally spun up fork of a chain using `anvil`.
+This helped me develop and debug the post interaction.

+**NOTE** this is not used in the final product, just left here for whoever is curious.

 3. **Smart Contracts**: